What Is Historical Data Analysis?

 Financial Data Mining

-Data mining is the process of analyzing large, and sometimes-unrelated, data sets for useful information.
+Data mining is the process of analysing large, and sometimes-unrelated, data sets for useful information.
 As technology has evolved, the ability to conduct a data mining operation has become readily accessible to anyone with computing power and a database.
 This ability to quickly sift through large amounts of information in an attempt to identify relationships and patterns hidden within the data is extremely valuable in the financial markets.

 Historical data analysis is essentially a data mining project that focuses on data sets related to the past behaviour of a specific market or financial instrument.
 Recorded market-related statistics such as price, volume, open interest and assorted volatility measures are a few types of market data that can provide cause and context for seemingly erratic market moves.

 In order to conduct a data mining operation with focus upon a specific market or security, the following inputs are required:

 - Computing power: Access to a personal computer with an adequate processor, hard-drive space and RAM is required.
 For instance, use of trading platforms such as Metatrader4 and Trading Station require a minimum of a 300 MHz processor, 256MB of RAM and 60 MB of available hard-drive space.
 Hardware requirements vary depending upon the trading software package, but as a general rule, the more power the better.

-- Data set: Selection of a specific time period, or quantity of data to be analyzed, is a key element of a useful study.
-Many broker-provided software packages furnish complimentary market data to the user, in addition the ability to purchase specialized data sets.
+- Data set: Selection of a specific time period, or quantity of data to be analysed, is a key element of a useful study.
+Many broker-provided software packages furnish complimentary market data to the user, in addition the ability to purchase specialised data sets.

-- Query: Basic questions, typically in the form of customized algorithms, are necessary to begin deciphering data.
+- Query: Basic questions, typically in the form of customised algorithms, are necessary to begin deciphering data.

 A study of historical data pertaining to a security or market may prove to have predictive value.
-Concealed patterns, relationships and tendencies within the data may be identified and capitalized upon by future trading activities.
+Concealed patterns, relationships and tendencies within the data may be identified and capitalised upon by future trading activities.